Vivi728/TestPIP/Finance-template.md

 ## Recipient information

-Organization (if any)：
+Organization (if any)
 Name:
 Website:
 Other URL:

 Fill out the following information for each individual team member who will be managing funds from this transfer:

 Name:
 PGP key fingerprint:
 Website:
 Other URL: